FrancesReagan/smart-nest-learning-tracker-backend/README.md

 __🪺SmartNest-LEARNING-TRACKER-BACKEND API__
 *Backend*

  _This backend API is a Node.js/Express backend API for the SmartNest Learning Tracker application.
-It provides secure user authentication, course management, and learning session tracking wiht MongoDB integration._
+It provides secure user authentication, course management, and learning session tracking wiht MongoDB integration.
+ _Built with Node.js, Express, MongoDB and depolyed on Render.com_

 [SmartNest-Learning-tracker-backend]( https://smart-nest-learning-tracker-backend.onrender.com/api)